Enforcement and Compliance Annual Results for Fiscal Year 2023

-The Office of Enforcement and Compliance Assurance (OECA) committed in EPA’s Strategic Plan to increase the percentage of annual on-site inspections in communities with potential EJ concerns from 30% to 55% by FY 2026.
-In FY 2022, EPA outperformed and achieved 56% of on-site inspections in overburdened communities.
-Noted in the sections below, our FY 2022 accomplishments focused on protecting vulnerable communities using the full range of compliance monitoring and enforcement tools, including inspections, technical assistance supported by advanced technologies, and early actions and innovative remedies to ensure high levels of compliance with federal environmental laws and regulations.
+EPA accelerated efforts to promote environmental justice (EJ) through increased inspections and enforcement in communities already overburdened by pollution.
+In EPA’s Strategic Plan, EPA committed to increasing the percentage of onsite inspections in EJ communities from 30% to 55% by FY 2026.
+In FY 2023, EPA surpassed that goal three years ahead of schedule, achieving 60% of onsite inspections in communities overburdened with pollution.
+EPA utilized the full range of compliance monitoring and enforcement tools, including inspections, technical assistance supported by advanced technologies, and early actions and innovative remedies to ensure high levels of compliance with environmental laws.

 Working for Your Community

-The Office of Enforcement and Compliance Assurance (OECA) focuses on identifying and addressing noncompliance and contaminated sites that adversely impacts American communities through vigorous civil, criminal, and cleanup enforcement.
+EPA’s enforcement and compliance assurance programs focus on identifying and addressing noncompliance and contaminated sites that adversely impact the health of American communities through vigorous civil, criminal, and cleanup enforcement.

 Providing safe drinking water is a partnership that involves EPA, the states, tribes, public water systems and their operators, and certified laboratories that conduct analyses of drinking water samples collected by public water systems.